Now here comes the NAA LCP LA chapter reacting to the Donald Sterling scandal.

 It gives them an opportunity to advance their political agenda.

-The last thing they want is for this stuff to ever stop, they'd be put out of business.
+The last thing they want is for this stuff to ever stop.

 I find it, folks, here.

-Hang on to a second.
+Hang on just a second.

-Reverend Jackson, number 11.
+Reverend Jackson, number 11, grab this.

-This is uh Saturday the afternoon ESPN.
+This is Saturday afternoon, ESPN.

 Where else?

-Really, they've got these guys, and probably have been more than two.
+Really, they've got these guys, there probably have been more than two, that had just been two that I've been told about.

-Speaking to the uh Reverend Dax of the monochrome coalition about Donald Sterling and his racist remarks to his girlfriend V.Stiviano.
+But it was ESPN Sports Center with the anchor Zubin Mahenti speaking to the Reverend Zach of the Monochrome Coalition about Donald Sterling and his racist remarks to his girlfriend, V.Stiviano.

-Their biggest free agent acquisition, Chris Paul is African American.
+Their biggest free agent acquisition, Chris Paul, is African-American.

 If we're just going from picking cotton balls to picking basketballs without the dignity of a relationship between worker and owner, then we're not making progress.

-No, we're not making progress.
+Oh, we're not making progress.

 No, no, no.

-The guys playing for Donald Sterling and the Clippers are making $20 million a year.
+The guys playing for Donald Sterling and the Clippers are making $20 million a year haven't moved an inch forward from their predecessors picking cotton.

-See, so here again, Sterling doesn't really, yeah, he's paying these guys, but he doesn't mean it.
+Yeah, he's paying these guys, but he doesn't mean it.

 He's paying these guys, but he really doesn't want to.